 Nashville, TN - USA

-Ryan Hewitt is a Grammy®-winning engineer, mixer and producer with a credit list spanning all popular genres of music for such notable artists as The Red Hot Chili Peppers, The Avett Brothers, blink-182, The Dixie Chicks, Flogging Molly and Jamie Cullum.
+Ryan Hewitt is a Grammy®-winning engineer, mixer and producer with a credit list spanning all popular genres of music for such notable artists as The Lumineers, The Red Hot Chili Peppers, The Avett Brothers, blink-182, The Dixie Chicks, Flogging Molly and Jamie Cullum.

 Relocating from Los Angeles to Nashville in early 2015, Ryan took residence at House of Blues Studios in Berry Hill and jumped into a non-stop string of records.
 In between mixing albums for The Avett Brothers, Third Eye Blind, Sean McConnell, and Harry Connick, Jr., Ryan produced and mixed up-and-coming Georgia rockers, Crass Mammoth, and Knoxville troubadours, The Black Lillies.
 He spent the end of the summer recording and mixing The Lumineers’ new album with producer Simone Felice in upstate New York.

 Ryan found his love for music and recording working along side his father, famed remote recording engineer David Hewitt.
 Traveling around the world recording live albums and providing broadcast audio for an incredible array of artists, Ryan spent his youth in small clubs, massive arenas and every type of venue in between.
 As a result of these experiences, he developed a work ethic and preparedness seldom seen among studio recording engineers because on the road, there’s only one chance to get it right.